reachsunny/OpenLANE_with_Google-Sky130-PDK/README.md

 **OpenDP** will complete the placement process with legalized and optimized design

-Here is the snapshot of the design during floorplanning and after placement.
+Here is the snapshot of the design after floorplanning and after placement.

 ![FP-and-Place](/Images/FP_and_Place-magic.png "FP and Place")